-A critical evaluation of significant movements effecting the contemporary mission enterprise.
+A critical evaluation of significant movements affecting the contemporary mission enterprise.
 Emphasis is placed on partnership in missions, the present state of world evangelization, current cultural and generational trends, and attrition in missions.
 Careful consideration is given to the responsibility of the church and the missionary in the light of these trends.
-Prerequisite: IS 201, IS 218, TH 203, completion of the EDGE program, and senior standing or permission of the Program Director.
+Prerequisite: IS 218, TH 203.